umbralcalc/umbralcalc.github.io/_posts/pneumoinfer.md

 ![](../assets/pneumoinfer/loglike.png)

-## Additional notes: a method to compute the gradient of the log-likelihood
+## A method to compute the gradient of the log-likelihood

 The current version of pneumoinfer does not support a gradient calculation for the log-likelihood (mainly because this post is already a bit long!).
 However, to assist anyone wanting to implement this themselves, it makes sense to go through a sketch of the calculation which computes the gradient (in principle) without resorting to numerical derivatives.
-This makes use of the 'multiple-adjoint' method as implemented in [Zhuang et al. (2021)](https://arxiv.org/abs/2006.02493).
+This makes use of the 'multiple-adjoint' method as implemented in [@zhuang2020adaptive].
 Consider the following 'data Lagrangian'

 $$
 \begin{align}